DanielDobromylskyj/ScrapMechanicTileEditor/README.md

 # Scrap Mechanic Tile Editor!

 > **Disclaimer:** This project is still in development and may break or behave unexpectedly.
 Use at your own risk!
+> Anything not shown in the documentation is completly untested and possibly incorrect!

 This project aims to create a python module to edit/create and maybe view a scrap mechanic .tile file.
 I am a LONG way of completing this, Yet as of 18/07/25 basic terrain functions work including materials, colours and heights!